ftsrg/gazer/doc/Developers.md

 make check-unit
 ```

-To run the functional test suite, LLVM's `lit` tool must be installed:
+To run the functional test suite, LLVM's `lit` tool and `psutil` must be installed with:
 ```
-pip install lit
+pip install lit psutil
 ```

 After installing `lit`, you can run the functional test suite using: